Randolph-Macon College logo

 About Randolph-Macon College

-Randolph-Macon: A historic liberal arts college, pioneering academics since 1830.
+Randolph-Macon: Pioneering liberal arts and building extraordinary futures since 1830.

 Key Highlights

-• Founded in 1830, making it one of the oldest private liberal arts colleges in the nation.
+• Founded in 1830, making it one of the nation's oldest liberal arts colleges.

-• Features one of the oldest computer science departments associated with a liberal arts school, established in the 1960s.
+• Established one of the country's oldest computer science departments associated with a liberal arts school in the 1960s.

-• Host to the Zeta of Virginia chapter of Phi Beta Kappa since 1923 and the founding place of Chi Beta Phi in 1916.
+• Home to the prestigious Zeta of Virginia chapter of Phi Beta Kappa since 1923.

-• Became co-educational in 1971, expanding opportunities for all students.
+• Became co-educational in 1971, significantly expanding opportunities for all students.

 Timeline